 Planning a trip to Paris can be stressful, but not for lack of options.
-Paris is the world's top tourist destination and a major European air and rail hub, so travelers are virtually flooded with offers for flights, travel packages, and rail options to pick through.
-Click through for our advice, which should help you to make a well-informed and budget-compatible decision on getting to Paris and back.
+Paris is one of the world's top tourist destination and a major European air and rail hub.
+This means that travelers are virtually flooded with offers for flights, travel packages, and rail options to pick through.
+Keep scrolling down for our full advice, which should help you to make a well-informed and budget-compatible decision on getting to Paris and back.

 Flying to Paris: Main Airports

-Paris has two major international airports: Roissy-Charles de Gaulle and Orly.
+Paris has several major airports, the two main hubs being Roissy-Charles de Gaulle and Orly.

 - Terminal 1: most non-Air France international flights, including United Airlines, Us Airways, Lufthansa, and Virgin Atlantic.